ashawkey/torch-ngp/readme.md

 * For the voxel pruning in ray marching kernels, this repo doesn't implement the multi-scale density grid (check the `mip` keyword), and only use one `128x128x128` grid for simplicity.
 Instead of updating the grid every 16 steps, we update it every epoch, which may lead to slower first few epochs if using `--cuda_ray`.
 * For the blender dataest, the default mode in instant-ngp is to load all data (train/val/test) for training.
 Instead, we only use the specified split to train in CMD mode for easy evaluation.
 However, for GUI mode, we follow instant-ngp and use all data to train (check `type='all'` for `NeRFDataset`).

+# Progress

+As the official pytorch extension [tinycudann](https://github.com/NVlabs/tiny-cuda-nn) has been released, the following implementations can be used as modular alternatives.
+The performance and speed of these modules are guaranteed to be on-par, and we support using tinycudann as the backbone by the `--tcnn` flag.

+* Fully-fused MLP
+    - [x] basic pytorch binding of the [original implementation](https://github.com/NVlabs/tiny-cuda-nn)
+* HashGrid Encoder
+    - [x] basic pytorch CUDA extension
+    - [x] fp16 support
+* Experiments
+    - SDF
+        - [x] baseline
+        - [ ] better SDF calculation (especially for non-watertight meshes)
+    - NeRF
+        - [x] baseline
+        - [x] ray marching in CUDA.
+* NeRF GUI
+    - [x] supports training.
+* Misc.
+    - [x] improve rendering quality of cuda raymarching!
+    - [ ] improve speed (e.g., avoid the `cat` in NeRF forward)
+    - [ ] support visualize/supervise normals (add rendering mode option).
+    - [x] support blender dataset format.

 # Update Logs
+* 3.31: better compatibility for lower pytorch versions.
 * 3.29: fix training speed for the fox dataset (balanced speed with performance...).
 * 3.27: major update. basically improve performance, and support tensoRF model.
 * 3.22: reverted from pre-generating rays as it takes too much CPU memory, still the PSNR for Lego can reach ~33 now.